 The current fee for the licence is £186.10 and a minimum of eight weeks notice is required to check the application and prepare the licence.

-For further enquiries about fees and conditions relating to the installation of anything that is to project over the public highway please contact the Network Management team on Tel: 0113 2477526 or us the contact us form below.
+For further enquiries about fees and conditions relating to the installation of anything that is to project over the public highway please contact the Network Management team on Tel: 0113 2477526 or use the contact us form on this page.